evolvedbinary/hsg-project-wiki/Home.md

 * [Converting files to XML](converting-files-to-xml): How to convert Word, PDF, and other Office files to XML
 * [VSFS](vsfs): Getting VSFS students set up to contribute with GitHub
 * [Troubleshooting](troubleshooting): Quick fixes to common problems
+* [Removing All Versions of Java](removing-all-versions-of-java): Only do this if you really hit a snag when trying to upgrade Java

 ### Editing this wiki